There’s a difference between fermented foods and probiotics (even if labels tell you otherwise). Here’s why both are great additions to your routine.

 - Adequate amounts: The microbes in a probiotic must be alive, but also in high enough quantities to have an effect when they’re taken.
 The number of the microbes in a probiotic dose will be listed on the label, measured in either CFU (colony forming units) or, our preferred method, AFU (active fluorescent units).
 This amount should match the dosage that was used in the corresponding research to demonstrate the benefit of the particular bacterial strain (more on that, next).

-- Confer a health benefit on the host: There needs to be a measurable health benefit, proven by research—for example, producing a vitamin or increasing the frequency of bowel movements.
+- Confer a health benefit on the host: There needs to be a measurable health benefit, proven by research—for example, strengthening the gut barrier or increasing the frequency of bowel movements.
 This is done by evaluating the effect of a specific strain of bacteria on the host (the person taking the probiotic), using an appropriately sized and designed study.
 Only once a bacterium has demonstrated a concrete health benefit in a given host, may it then be designated a “probiotic.”

 On the other hand, ISAPP defines fermented foods as “foods made through desired microbial growth and enzymatic conversions of food components.”2 Translation: A fermented food or beverage is one in which microbes have been intentionally used to change certain properties of that food or beverage.

-Moral of the story: Unlike probiotic supplements or therapeutics, fermented foods have a much less specific scientific threshold to meet their definition.
+Unlike probiotic supplements or therapeutics, fermented foods have a much less specific scientific definition.
 While they may offer similar benefits to probiotics, in most cases, there’s no way to know for sure.
-So, if you want to get verifiable probiotic benefits, you’ll most likely need to get them through supplementation (though even with probiotics, there is a lot of variability, and not all products are created equal).

 Citations